rcalix1/ProbabilityDensityFunctionsFromNeuralNets/README.md

 ## Probability Density Functions (PDFs) from Neural Networks

-Probability Density Functions (PDFs) have many applications in the Engineering Sciences, Industrial Engineering, Finance, and many other fields.
-They are used in regression type models which predict real valued numbers in a given range.
-The goal of the neural network model is to predict a real valued number but also provide a probability of that number.
+Modeling Probability Density Functions (PDFs) from neural nets has many applications in the Engineering Sciences, Industrial Engineering, Finance, and many other fields.
+These PDF predicting models are used in regression type problems which predict real valued numbers in a given range.
+The goal of the neural network model is to learn how to represent the probability distribution of the underlying data.
 The PDF should add to 1.

+Two of the most important types are:

+* Mixture Density Networks (MDN)
+* PDF Shaping

+##  Mixture Density Networks (MDN)

+For a detail desctiption of this see the Jupyter notebook here: https://github.com/rcalix1/ProbabilityDensityFunctionsFromNeuralNets/blob/main/MixtureDensityNetworks.ipynb

+## PDF Shaping

+Literature on PDF shaping can be found here (refs).
+In an industrial process, you can learrn the shape of your real PDF function by comparing it to an ideal distribution function.
+This is called PDF shaping and it has many applications in stochastic control systems.

 The general function is as follows: